 Each application must include a unique reference number.
-Details of the numbering system are given in the current Technical Specification for EToN.
+Details of the numbering system are given in the current specification for electronic data transfer.

 6.10.2 Description of Activity

 A detailed description of the activity must be provided to enable the Permit Authority to assess its likely impact - similar to that already required under NRSWA.